maat-ai/maat_site/exampleSite/content/blog/prior_and_posterior.md

   image: "images/team/harry.jpg"
 draft: false
 ---
 In the dynamic world of AI mergers and acquisitions (M&A), due diligence is more than a mere technical assessment.
 It's a journey that begins with an investor's initial perceptions (the prior) and culminates in an evidence-based evaluation (the posterior).
-This article underscores the significance of contrasting these two stages in the AI M&A due diligence process.
+This article underscores the significance of contrasting these two stages in the AI M\&A due diligence process.

 **The Prior:** Initial Perceptions and Investment Interest:
 Every M&A journey starts with an initial interest.
 This "prior" belief is shaped by: